 objects, ALib strings or any custom 3rd-party library string type like QString , become seamlessly interchangeable!
 For example, if implicit access is allowed for an external string type XYZString and a method expects a constant ALib string reference, such method can be invoked with objects of type XYZString seamlessly, meaning without any explicit conversions.
 The other way round, if a third party method expects such constant reference of its XYZString, ALib strings might be passed without explicit conversion.

-With this in mind, the following sub-chapters provide information about the built-in array specializations of this module.
+With this in mind, the following subchapters provide information about the built-in array specializations of this module.

 There are probably four different built-in C++ character array types:

-The reason why we separate constant from mutable character pointers is given in previous chapter 4.1 The Challenges Of C++ Character Arrays.
+The reason why we separate constant from mutable character pointers is given in the previous chapter 4.1 The Challenges Of C++ Character Arrays.
 In short: String literals can be assigned to constant character pointers, but not to mutable ones.

 The following table lists the access and construction traits for the three types: